nf-core/mag/docs/usage.md

 ### `--longreads_length_weight`

-The higher the more important is read length when choosing the best reads (default: 10)
+The higher the more important is read length when choosing the best reads (default: 10).
+The default value focuses on length instead of quality to improve assembly size.
+In order to assign equal weights to read lengths and read qualities set this parameter to 1.
+This might be useful, for example, to benefit indirectly from the removal of short host reads (causing lower qualities for reads not overlapping filtered short reads).

 ### `--keep_lambda`